winitzki/scall/tutorial/programming_dhall.md

 Because this isomorphism is a general property of all Church encodings, we can write the code for `fix` and `unfix` generically for all pattern functors `F` and the corresponding types `C = LFix F`.

-The basic technique of working with a Church-encoded value `c : C` is to use `c` as a curried higher-order function.
+The basic technique of working with a Church-encoded value `c : C` is to apply `c` as a curried higher-order function to suitable arguments.
-That function has two arguments: a type parameter `r` and a function of type `F r → r`.
+A function of type `C` has two arguments: a type parameter `r` and a function of type `F r → r`.
 Given a value `c : C`, we can compute a value of another type `D` if we specify `D` as the type parameter to `c` and if we manage to provide a function of type `F D → D` as the second argument of `c`:
 ```dhall
 let d : D =